miohtama/ztanesh/README.rst

 *Colorize terminal tabs automatically based on which server you are logged in.
 No need to preconfigure servers - the color is calculated from the hostname*

-Tested on

-* Ubuntu

-* Debian

-* Gentoo Linux

-* OSX

-... other *NIX favors will most likely to work.
-Please report your findings.

 Features
 ------------